Entry

 I have a hypothesis, that a lot of design is induced by a sharpies smell.
 Differently than water based markers, sharpies are alcohol based.
 This solvent makes a sharpie a permanent marker and allows it to write on a lot of materials, where a water based marker does not dry fast enough.
 Water based markers are also easily washed off again or easily erased by touch.

-While I dislike the smell, it's not the main problem I have with markers and a lot of pens in general.
-Pens just generate a lot of waste and plastic.
-They are often not refillable, and if they are it's not easy to get the ink.
-Examples for the latter include Stabilo Boss markers or copic markers (both can be refilled, but where to get the refill...).
+Pens just end up as a lot of waste and mainly discarted plastic.
+They are often not refillable, and if they are it's not easy to get the ink – looking at Stabilo Boss markers or Copic markers (both can be refilled, but where to get the refill...).
+That's why I startet looking for more sustainable alternatives.

-Pens I'm currently using
+Other pens I'm currently using

 - Brass Kaweco sport fountain pen.
 This still uses ink cartridges as everybody tells me that the converter alternative always generates a mess (the cardridge is refilled over the nib).
 The pen is very small when closed.
 Used with black ink for wireframes and basic designs.